fidelity/awsrun/README.md

 # awsrun & azurerun

-CLI and library to concurrently execute user-defined commands across AWS accounts or Azure subscriptions.
+CLI tool and library to concurrently execute user-defined commands across AWS accounts or Azure subscriptions.

 ## Overview

-Awsrun/azurerun is both a CLI and Python package used to execute commands over one or more AWS accounts or Azure subscriptions concurrently.
+Awsrun/azurerun is both a CLI tool and Python package that can be used to execute commands concurrently over one or more AWS accounts or Azure subscriptions.
 Commands are user-defined Python modules that implement a simple interface to abstract away the complications of obtaining credentials for Boto3 and Azure SDK sessions&mdash;especially when using SAML authentication and/or cross-account access in AWS.
-The key features of awsrun include the following:
+The key features of awsrun/azurerun include the
+following:

 **Concurrent Account Processing**:
 Run a command concurrently across subset or all of your accounts/subscriptions.
-A worker pool manages the execution to ensure accounts are processed quickly, so you don't have to wait for them to be processed one at a time.
+A worker pool manages the execution to ensure accounts/subscriptions are processed quickly, so you don't have to wait for them to be processed one at a time.
 Process hundreds of accounts in a few minutes.

 **SAML and Cross-Account Access**:
 Tired of dealing with AWS temporary STS credentials with SAML and cross-account